Credentialing vs. Experience in Integrative Care: What Truly Builds Practitioner Trust

 In integrative and clinical-adjacent settings, evaluation increasingly focuses on how credentials and experience interact.
 Clinics often look for:

-Practitioners who can explain how their training informs their lived experience—and how their experience has shaped their practice—tend to inspire more trust than those who rely on one dimension alone.
+Practitioners who can explain how their training shapes their real-world experience, and how their experience influences their practice, usually inspire more trust than those who focus on only one area.

 The Role of Embodiment and Integration

-One of the most important (and least discussed) factors in integrative care is integration.
-It asks:
+One of the most important but least discussed factors in integrative care is integration.
+It raises questions such as:

-In integrative care, how knowledge lives in the body matters as much as what knowledge exists.
-A single, well-integrated training can be more impactful than ten disconnected certifications.
-Likewise, years of experience become more valuable when paired with intentional reflection and continued learning.
+In integrative care, how knowledge is embodied is just as important as what you know.
+One well-integrated training can have more impact than many unrelated certifications.
+Similarly, years of experience are more valuable when combined with thoughtful reflection and ongoing learning.

 What Clients Are Actually Responding To